sainyam/Hyper-Code/ranking_query/README.md

 - df is the corresponding dataframe for rank datafrmae
 - <strong>This function will return the tuple for most probable top k and the occuring prob on top k.</strong>

+### Greedy_Algo
+- input G, df, k, target_column, vars_test,thresh_hold,condition,max_iter, opt,force
+- G is the causal graph from output of get_new_G function
+- df is the dataframe from Pandas
+- target_column is the variable that the query will be ranking by from a descending order
+- vars_test the variables will be used to change the rank that it should exclude the target column
+- thresh_hold is the probility threshold to filter the rank with prob larger or equal to.
+- condition is the updating condtion that {'variable_name':value,'variable_name2':value2...}, it will only updates for the data that
+- opt has to be one of 'fix','multiply_by','divided_by','add' and 'subs'which can help updating variables in these methods.
+- force is the float that with larger number that, we expect more ranks will be generated
+- <strong>This function will return the occurance probility datafrmae for rank.</strong>

+### get_most_probable_elements
+- input df_gr
+- df_gr is the occurance probility datafrmae for rank generated from Greedy_Algo
+- <strong>This function will find the most probable elements in top k pwd</strong>

 ## Examples